BBVA/kapow/README.md

 Kapow! gives you:

- * A very simple way of APIfy any shell executable
+ * A very simple way turning any shell script into an API
  * A remote administration API
  * Opinion free shell integration